API Reference¶

 ¶

-Upload assets for a completed task.
+Upload artifacts for a completed task.

 | PARAMETER | DESCRIPTION |